yasserfarouk/negmas/docs/scripts.rst

  Command                                  Meaning
 ===============       ===================================================================
-genius-setup          Downloads the genius bridge and updates your settings. jnegmas-setup         Downloads jnegmas and updates your settings genius                Run a Genius Bridge.
+genius-setup          Downloads the genius bridge and updates your settings. genius                Run a Genius Bridge.
 This bridge allows you to use GeniusNegotiator
                       agents.
 Please notice that this command by-default runs in the foreground preventing further input to the terminal.\
-jnegmas               Start the bridge to JNegMAS (to use Java agents in worlds) tournament            Runs a tournament version               Prints NegMAS version
+tournament            Runs a tournament version               Prints NegMAS version
 ===============       ===================================================================

-The commands `genius-steup` and `jnegmas-setup`  have no parameters and will download genius and jnegmas (respectively) for later use by `genius` and `jnegmas` commands.
+The commands `genius-steup` have no parameters and will download genius for later use by the `genius` command.

 Genius Bridge (negmas genius)
 -----------------------------